 When shipped from the factory, the cable leads and terminal collars (14 and 26) were encapsulated in heat-shrink tubing (12 and 29), and bonded to the terminal plate (24) with silicone adhesive to provide a water-tight seal.
-If this insulating material has been damaged or removed during maintenance, it must be replaced using materials and equipment approved by Gorman-Rupp (see the Parts List Manual for repair kits).
+If this insulating material has been damaged or removed during maintenance, it must be replaced using materials and equipment approved by Gorman-Rupp (see the parts list for part numbers).